-\$\text{ If you answer one of the items on the check list with no, the machine must no longer be operated (see chapter 11.1.1 "Checklist for integrator - to be performed prior to the initial startup and following modifications").
+If you answer one of the items on the check list with no, the machine must no longer be operated (see chapter 11.1.1 "Checklist for integrator - to be performed prior to the initial start-up and following modifications").

 Tab.
-11.2 Checklist - regular function test by trained operators/persons
+11.2: Checklist - regular function test by trained operators/persons

-Tab.
-11.2: Checklist - regular function test by trained operators/persons Test at least: Yes No Are safety sensor and connectors securely mounted and free of obvious signs of damage, changes or tampering?
+Test at least: Yes No Are safety sensor and connectors securely mounted and free of obvious signs of damage, changes or tampering?
 Were obvious changes made to access or entry possibilities?
 Test the effectiveness of the safety sensor: The LED 1 and LED 6 on the safety sensor must illuminate green (see chapter 3.4 "Display elements").
-2. Interrupt the protective field using a suitable opaque test object (see figure).
-Checking the protective field function with test rod.
+2. Interrupt the protective field using a suitable opaque test object (Leuze RSL400 test rod or similar test object with 1.8 % diffuse reflectance at wavelength = 905 nm). checking the protective field function with test object.
+Use a test object with 1.8 % diffuse reflectance at wavelength = 905 nm). ture.
+Do the LED 1 and LED 6 on the safety sensor illuminate constantly red while the protective field is interrupted?